 To inform them or not

-As shown above, the final step you may want to include after you’ve set a boundary, is to inform the people involved.
-You don’t have to inform, especially if you think doing so will make your boundary to be taken as a challenge.
+As shown above, the final step you may want to include after you’ve set a boundary is to inform the people involved.
+You don’t have to inform, especially if you think doing so will make your boundary be perceived as a challenge.
 I would say “do not inform” if you think the person will break the boundary just to test you.
 Do not inform if you think it will provoke an argument or put you in danger.
 You will carry out your boundary and the consequences, and the person will learn that the boundary exists that way.

-However, if you want to inform, you will choose the right time, and simply state your boundary and the consequences, that’s it.
+However, if you want to inform, you will choose the right time and simply state your boundary and the consequences, that’s it.
 As uncomfortable as it might be to state and enforce a boundary, you may still want to do it as a way of expressing your expectations.

 Informing others of your new boundaries can feel scary or intimidating.
 It doesn’t have to be a lengthy or painful conversation.
 In fact, I believe that “stating the facts” is all that’s required.
 You do not need to justify, answer questions or deal with drama.
 If a tug-of-war is offered, you are not required to engage.
 Drop your end of the tug-of-war rope and do something else.

-- Inform them or not
+- Inform or not

 Setting boundaries can feel so scary that sometimes we avoid doing it.
 Start with just one and see how it goes.
 It takes practice to set boundaries, especially if we haven’t learned how to do it when we were children or if we’ve never seen healthy boundaries in action.
 Sometimes the boundaries we set, or their consequences, will need to be tweaked or adjusted so they work better.
 That’s absolutely OK!
-Just make sure that whatever your consequence is, that you will absolutely be able to carry it out.
-If we back down and don’t enforce our own boundaries, we can end up feeling defeated or resentful or weak.
+Just make sure that whatever your consequence is, you will absolutely be able to carry it out.
+If we back down and don’t enforce our own boundaries, we can end up feeling defeated or resentful, or weak.
 If we don’t enforce our own boundaries, we’re sending the message that we’re not serious!
 If you don’t feel you can carry out the consequence, you need to re-think the consequence and create a new one.

-What to do when your boundaries are challenged or rejected
+When your boundaries are challenged or rejected

 This can be tricky.
 Dealing with someone who’s challenging us or daring us to enforce our boundaries requires us to feel a high degree of self-worth, self-esteem, and self-confidence, or at least for us to be actively working on those things.
 We’ll need to be able to respond with something like “I understand that you don’t like this (boundary).
-It’s absolutely something I need and intend to do for myself.”
+It’s absolutely something I need and intend to keep doing for myself.”

-When they challenge the boundary, you re-state your want/need, the boundary and the consequence.
+When they challenge the boundary, you re-state your want/need, the boundary, and the consequence.
 If they go ahead and cross that line anyway, then you go ahead and carry out the consequences.

 - Pause.
 Take time to think.
 Don’t respond right away.
-Say something like:”I’m going to need to think about that”, or “I’ll get back to you on that.”
+Say something like: “I’m going to need to think about that”, or “I’ll get back to you on that.”

 - Practice saying yes and no to real or imaginary questions.

 - Know when something is your responsibility & when it’s not.
 Say it nicely, say it with firmness.
-“No, that’s actually something you should be doing for yourself”.
+“No, that’s actually something you should be doing for yourself.”

 - Remind yourself that you’re worthy of setting that boundary and that you’re worthy of being fair to yourself.